 Always check with an adult before feeding your guinea pig a picked plant.
 If they don’t know for sure what a plant is or whether it is safe, don’t feed it to your guinea pig!

-A few times a week, but not every day:
+These foods are good to feed your guinea pig a few times a week, but not every day:

 Avocado, hemlock, privets, beans, lettuce, rhubarb, buttercup (weed), jasmine, potatoes, lilies, snowdrop, mushrooms, sweet peas, daffodil, nightshade, foxglove, oaks are all highly toxic to guinea pigs and should never be given to them.